amosproj/amos2021ss05-3d-viewer/README.md

   </a>
 </p>

-This project is for our industry partnet Büren & Partner
+This project is designed to enable the computer science department of the Friedrich-Alexander University Erlangen-Nuremberg to display its 50 years computer science department exhibition online.

 The software to be developed shall be able to: